thorstenalpers/.Net-Examples/setup-coding-conventions.md

 # Set up coding conventions with .editorconfig

 Microsoft recommend to use an .editorconfig file to define and share coding convention rules between a team.
+Editorconfigs is a standardized way to define coding styling conventions.
+It can be used for different programming languages and is supported from all popular IDEs like Visual Studio, Eclipse and much more.

 ## Installation